FriendsOfSymfony/FOSCKEditorBundle/README.md

  3. [Configuration](http://github.com/egeloen/IvoryCKEditorBundle/blob/master/Resources/doc/configuration.md) (Optional)
  4. [File Browse/Upload](http://github.com/egeloen/IvoryCKEditorBundle/blob/master/Resources/doc/file_browse_upload.md) (Optional)

-The bundle is compatible with all Symfony2 versions.
-For BC reasons, you must use the 2.0 branch of the bundle for Symfony 2.0 (1.* version of the bundle) and the master branch for Symfony >= 2.1 (2.* version of the bundle).

 ## Contribute

 We love contributors!
 Ivory is an open source project.
 If you'd like to contribute, feel free to propose a PR!